runicRPC/runicRPC/README.md

 ## Architecture

-RunicRPC operates as a transparent proxy layer between your application and RPC providers.
+runicRPC operates as a transparent proxy layer between your application and RPC providers.
 All standard Solana JSON-RPC methods and WebSocket subscriptions are supported without modification.

 ```
 ┌─────────────────────────────────────────────────────────────────┐